Talks and Living History Programs for Your Town

 VHC welcomes applications from any nonprofit organization in Vermont.
 Nonprofit groups may book two programs per year.
 Proof of nonprofit status is not required.
 Businesses and other for-profit organizations may apply, but their programs will not be subsidized by VHC.

 The VHC underwrites Speakers Bureau programs at the rate of $350 for History Alive! presentations and $250 for lectures.
-Booking fee: The booking fee has recently changed, effective immediately.
-The fee is now $75 for each booking; organizations may host no more than two programs per calendar year.
+Booking fee: The booking fee is $75 for each booking; organizations may host no more than two programs per calendar year.
 The speaker may request or require an additional contribution from the host, such as mileage reimbursement or other expenses.

 The catalogue includes all the information and materials needed to apply for VHC Speakers Bureau programs.
 Programs must be free and open to the public (except those held in correctional facilities) and accessible to those with disabilities (as described in Frequently Asked Questions).